 By the time pain comes into play, your gum tissues have deteriorated considerably, and your jawbone may be breaking down as well.
 Your teeth will probably be loose or even falling out at this point.
 Those bacteria were given a chance to take their toll, and your overall physical health could be suffering as a result.
 The infection living in your gums can spread to other parts of your body, potentially causing any number of health issues.

-Can the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry Help Me?
+Can the Washington Center for Cosmetic & Family Dentistry Help Me?

 In the event your gums have begun to pull away from your teeth, we may need to do a more extensive cleaning of those infected pockets and reattach the tissue to your teeth.
 If your gums have deteriorated beyond this point, we’ll probably need to replace portions of them with healthy tissue from your palate or other areas of your mouth.
 When deterioration of the jawbone has set in, we’re often forced to resort to bone grafts or injecting proteins into the bone so the missing material will grow back.